strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.4.2 - 2023-12-28 =
+* SECURITY: Improved the way the log file for ITN requests is generated. (@andrewlimaza, @dparker1005)

 = 1.4.1 - 2023-11-30 =
 * REFACTOR: Changed the checkout logo to the new Payfast logo
 * REFACTOR: Moved to using get_option instead of the pmpro_getOption.